swiftlang/swift-evolution/proposals/0341-opaque-parameters.md

 ## Future Directions

-This proposal composes well with idea that allows the use of generic syntax to specify the associated type of a protocol, e.g., where `Collection<String>`is "a `Collection` whose `Element` type is `String`".
+This proposal composes well with an idea that allows the use of generic syntax to specify the associated type of a protocol, e.g., where `Collection<String>`is "a `Collection` whose `Element` type is `String`".
 Combined with this proposal, one can more easily express a function that takes an arbitrary collection of strings:

 ```swift
 func takeStrings(_: some Collection<String>) { ... }